charissefoo/charissefoo.github.io/content/portfolio/sic-tools.md

 ### Overview

-Since 2023, I've been a **designer and researcher** at the Telehealth Core of the NUS Saw Swee Hock School of Public Health.
+Since 2023, I've been a **designer and researcher** at the [Telehealth Core](https://medicine.nus.edu.sg/nuhscg/core-facilities/telehealth-core/about-us/) of the Saw Swee Hock School of Public Health at the National University of Singapore.

 **The Context:**
 - Singapore is set to become a [super-aged society by 2026](https://www.straitstimes.com/singapore/initiatives-in-place-to-help-tackle-ageing-as-s-pore-nears-super-aged-status-in-2026-ong-ye-kung), with 1 in 5 citizens aged 65 and above.